-Though rare, infection can occur.
+Infection can occur from a human bite.
 Antibiotics may be given to help prevent this.
 If the wound is already severely infected, you may be admitted to the hospital.
 There you'll receive antibiotics through a vein in your arm.

-For severe tissue or joint damage, you may be referred to a plastic or orthopedic surgeon.
+For severe tissue or joint damage, especially of the hand, you may be referred to a plastic or orthopedic surgeon.

 Increased redness, swelling, or tenderness near the bite